Grogenski/q-sarima/README.md

 ```

 -Ensure the dataset/ folder contains the required JSON climate files.
+-(Optional) Adjust the experiment parameters in the `config.yaml` file according to your needs.
--Execute the main script.
-The algorithm will automatically read the data, perform the AutoARIMA structural discovery, and run the COBYLA quantum optimization loop.
+-Execute the main script passing the configuration file.
+The algorithm will automatically read the data, perform the AutoARIMA structural discovery, and run the COBYLA quantum optimization loop:

 ```
-python main.py
+python qsarima.py --config config.yaml
 ```
 _Note: Due to the computational overhead of simulating quantum circuits classically, the process may take some time depending on the number of configured CPU threads._